Cancer of the prostate, lungs and colon are the three most common types of cancer men face today.

 And although there are no guarantees, the best line of defense is built upon knowledge, early detection and regular screening, said Donald Kim, MD, FACS, a colorectal surgeon and key member of the Spectrum Health Cancer Center.

-The toll of prostate cancer alone is considerable: It’s responsible each year for more than 26,000 deaths and about 181,000 new cases.
+The toll of prostate cancer alone is considerable: It’s responsible each year for more than 26,000 deaths.
+In 2020, an estimated 33,330 deaths from this disease will occur, and 191,930 men in the United States will be diagnosed with prostate cancer.

 For reasons that remain unclear, the risk of prostate cancer is 70 percent higher in African Americans than in non-Hispanic whites, Dr. Kim said.